d2l-ai/d2l-en/chapter_recurrent-neural-networks/machine-translation.md

 * Machine translation (MT) refers to the automatic translation of a segment of text from one language to another.
 * We read, preprocess, and tokenize the datasets from both source language and target language.

+## Exercises
+1. Take a background search online of which languages have made the greatest progress for machine translation?
+(Hint: any language that has a deep and complex grammatical structure can now be efficiently modeled using deep leaning.)
+1. Can you find a machine translation dataset online and process it with this jupyter notebook?

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/machine-translation/2396)